adanikel/SecurityExercises/README.md

 # SecurityExercises
-just some playing around with security methods, nothing beyond that
+just some playing around, nothing beyond that

 Notes: